Oakdale Lease Extensions: Q and A’s

-• I am the owner of a maisonnette and the freehold.
-The owners of the downstairs flat have asked for a lease extension what do I need to do?
+• I am the owner of a maisonnette together with the freehold.
+The owners of the upstairs flat have asked to extend the lease what do I need to do?

-• My brother and I are buying a garden flat in Oakdale which has share of freehold and a leasehold.
-The lease was on the short side so the seller is in the process of extending the lease.
-The seller has submitted the lease extension paperwork which will result in the registration of a new lease at the land registry.
-A crucial aspect of the house buying process is for our property lawyers to do OS1 search on the property title.
-The problem here is that as a lease extension has been submitted we've been told by our property lawyers it may not be possible to do this "priority search" right now as the new property title number is not known.
-Is it correct that we must be patient until the new lease is registered?
+• We are acquiring a one bedroom ground floor purpose built maisonette in Oakdale which has share of freehold and a leasehold.
+The lease was starting to get low so the vendor commenced extending the lease.
+The vendor has submitted the lease extension paperwork to HMLR.
+A crucial aspect of the house buying process is for our lawyers to do a "priority search" on the property title.
+The concern here is that as a lease extension has been submitted we've been told by our conveyancing practitioners it may not be possible to do this "priority search" right now as the new property title number has not been issued.
+Is it right that we must be patient until the new lease is registered?

 • Other Topics